 Thank you for your interest in the Small Business & Nonprofit Law Clinic.
-The clinic accepts applications on an ongoing basis.
+The clinic accepts applications on an ongoing basis but we are in session only during the fall and spring semesters (mid-August to early December, and mid-January to early May).
+We try to take on only matters that we can complete during a semester, but since the students are generally devoting only approximately 10 hours per week to clinic work, the progress will be slower than going to a full-time attorney.
 While we hope we can assist you, our resources are limited.
 If you have urgent legal matters, please do not wait for clinic assistance but seek other legal representation.
-If you have any questions about the clinic or possible representation, you can contact us via email at firstname.lastname@example.org.

 Legal Issues Handled by the Clinic